kubernetes/kubernetes/docs/kubectl_expose.md

 ```
       --container-port="": Synonym for --target-port
-      --create-external-load-balancer=false: If true, create an external load balancer for this service.
+      --create-external-load-balancer=false: If true, create an external load balancer for this service (trumped by --type).
 Implementation is cloud provider dependent.
 Default is 'false'.
       --dry-run=false: If true, only print the object that would be sent, without creating it.
       --generator="service/v1": The name of the API generator to use.
 Default is 'service/v1'.
   -h, --help=false: help for expose